gaju45/housing-data-EDA-project/README.md

 * median_house_value: The median value of owner-occupied homes in the property's neighborhood.
 * ocean_proximity: The proximity of the property to the ocean or other bodies of water.

-# Methodology

-To gain insights, we analyzed the dataset using techniques like data cleaning, visualization, and statistical analysis.
+## Different Python libraries used to complete this EDA :

+* Pandas
+* NumPy
+* Matplotlib.Pyplot
+* Seaborn

+# Project Work flow :

+1. Importing Libraries

+1. Loading the Dataset

+1. explore Dataset

+1. Data Cleaning and manipulate

+1. Data Visualization

+1. Conclusion

-# Results
+# Results :

 The results show trends and correlations among the variables.
 We discovered valuable information about housing attributes and factors that influence prices.

-# Conclusion
+# The purpose of the analysis :

 This EDA project provides valuable insights into housing market trends.
 It's useful for individuals, real estate professionals.